 This guide provides some resources and other information that will help you track down information for your literature review.
 This page has direct links to databases and websites that contain public health information.
-If you are having trouble coming up with relevant search terms, take a look at the Video Tutorials page of this guide, and if you want more information about how to properly cite the information you find, take a look at the Citations and References page.
+If you are having trouble coming up with relevant search terms, take a look at the Video Tutorials page of this guide.
+If you need help figuring out how to look for original research, try the page on Finding Original Research.
+If you want more information about how to properly cite the information you find, take a look at the Citations and References page.

 Don't hesitate to reach out to me, your subject librarian, if you get stuck or have questions that aren't answered in this guide.
 Happy searching!